 “Showcase is a valuable event to see work and reconnect / connect with producers.
 Even though we are metro based and have access to many of the producers and artists, it is still an important platform for connecting the arts, and provides a one-stop shop for experiencing work.”

 “Being able to see / hear excerpts from potential touring work is the most valuable aspect.
 It is extremely efficient from a time point of view.
 This is even more relevant for managers based in regional areas.”

 Showcase Victoria is Australia’s leading state-based performing arts marketplace and a critical component of Victoria’s touring ecology.
-It exists to provide a platform for producers, artists and theatre-makers to build relationships and promote their work to a wide range of venues and programmers, and ultimately to facilitate touring outcomes.
+It provides a unique platform for producers, artists and theatre-makers to build relationships and promote their work to a wide range of venues and programmers with the ultimate aim of facilitating touring.

 HOW DOES SHOWCASE VICTORIA WORK FOR VENUES & PROGRAMMERS?

 Showcase Victoria remains a marketplace with extraordinary outcomes for venues and programmers and in 2018 93% of attendees with programming responsibilities indicated that they were interested in productions on offer at Showcase Victoria.
 See the 2019 production profiles for examples of these works.

 The Showcase Victoria program is curated by an industry panel representing venues and programming organisations of various sizes, geographical locations and audience sectors.
 The panel is made up of different members each year who select the works from approximately 150 applications.

 While all manner of connections can be made to fulfil programming and touring ambitions, successful applicants should have a very high chance of attaining real outcomes and are chosen according to guidelines around artistic quality & innovation, viability, diversity & accessibility and audience appeal & community engagement.